 How good are you at doing nothing?
 That’s the premise behind the Space Out Competition, started by South Korean artist WoopsYang.
 If you think it’s as simple as blurring your eyesight and tilting back your head, wise up.
 Look away from this screen right now and try to do nothing.
 I’ll give you a minute.

-Even for WoopsYang, there are no tips to succeed.
+Even WoopsYang has no tips for success.
 “You cannot prepare or practise to do it well.
 Spacing out is not something that you can actively do.
 The moment comes when you forget that you are spacing out.”
 And trust me, the moment comes.

-For three years now, groups of people have been gathering in busy city centres in South Korea and China to compete in the competition.
-Here’s how it works: Eager participants from around the world apply to WoopsYang, who selects a group of between 50 and 80 to compete, based on their age, diversity, and intention.
+For three years, groups of people have been gathering in busy city centres in South Korea and China to compete in the competition.
+Here’s how it works: Eager participants from around the world apply to WoopsYang, who selects a group of between fifty and eighty to compete, based on their age, diversity, and intention.
 On the date of the competition, the group convenes at a central location, removes their phones and other distractions, and proceeds to float off into nothingness.
 To be successful, one must embrace the feeling and avoid distractions altogether.
-Eventually, the audience chooses 10 finalists, and the judges select the winner.
+Eventually, the audience chooses ten finalists, and the judges select the winner.

 The event is growing in popularity.
-Since its inception in 2014, it’s been held four times — three times in South Korea, once in Beijing.
+Since its inception in 2014, it’s been held four times—three times in South Korea, once in Beijing.
 WoopsYang is planning to hold future competitions in Bucharest, Los Angeles, and Amsterdam, with the hopes of expanding the competition to include thousands.
 Although participants say it isn’t easy, many reapply after their first attempt.
-“When I observed the participants who finished the 90-minute competition, I could see in their faces that they were full of refreshment as if waking from a deep sleep.
-I was sure that they were the only people in the world who had done nothing for the past 90 minutes,” explains WoopsYang.
+“When I observed the participants who finished the ninety-minute competition, I could see in their faces that they were full of refreshment as if waking from a deep sleep.
+I was sure that they were the only people in the world who had done nothing for the past ninety minutes,” explains WoopsYang.